hsyen78444/PersonalWebsite/README.md

 # CS Student Personal Website

-A clean Next.js personal website starter for a computer science student portfolio.
+Vibe coded a personal website with Codex in 10 minutes.

 ## Stack